MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/ci-third-party-sp-integration.md

 Conversation Intelligence recorders implement the standard [SIPREC protocol](https://www.rfc-editor.org/rfc/rfc7866.html).

 The communication is secured using SIPS (port 5061) and SRTP protocols.
-The authentication is done using [mTLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls) in the SIPS message connection, and is based on the certificate provided to the API – this means that the provider must be registered for a tenant to establish SIPS connection.
+The authentication is done using [mTLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls) in the SIPS message connection, and is based on the certificate provided to the API – which means that the provider must be registered for a tenant to establish SIPS connection.

 The following screenshot illustrates the communication between the SIPREC client and SIPREC server: